 Mushrooms Demystified is one of my favorite mushroom books of all time.
 Although it’s not something you’ll take into the woods with you as you’re foraging, it’s an excellent reference to have at home.
 You can look up different mushrooms that you find in the woods.
 It’s got great dichotomous keys, meaning you can follow down by answering yes or no questions and find the species name for many mushrooms.

-This book is quite outdated because it was published 30 years ago but still has a lot of relevant information.
+This book is quite outdated because it was published 30 years ago, but it still has a lot of relevant information.
 If you read this book from front to back, you will learn many about mushrooms.
 The great thing about David Aurora is his writing style makes a dry topic interesting.
-So this is a must-have on the bookshelf for any mushroom lover.
+So, this is a must-have on the bookshelf for any mushroom lover.

 Author: David Arora